alexa/alexa-auto-sdk/modules/alexa/README.md

 ### Request Wake Word Support for Alexa

-If you want to enable wake word support for your specific implementation of AAC, you need to make a request with your Alexa Automotive solution architect (SA).
+If you want to enable wake word support for your Alexa Auto integration, you need to make a request with your Alexa Auto Solution Architect (SA).

 There are 3 steps to this process:

 1. Let your SA know you want to enable wake word support.
 2. Your SA processes your request with the appropriate Alexa teams.
 3. You'll receive a single zip file containing the necessary packages, instructions, and scripts.